 Akiflow: the company

 Akiflow is built for people who struggle with fragmented productivity.
-The company specifically targets professionals who work with many different tools and constantly need to switch between apps.
+The company specifically targets professionals who work with many different tools and constantly have to switch between apps.

 The tool is relatively new compared to established names like Todoist or Things, but has quickly built a loyal user base.
 Especially among people who like to organize their work visually and are fans of time-blocking.